 Sustainability is a living tradition at Hahnemühle and has defined the company's history for more than four centuries.
 Hahnemühle is the oldest German paper manufacturer with an uninterrupted manufacturing tradition at the same site.
 The company has recently been certified for all its sustainability measures and its environmentally sensitive actions according to the ISO 14001 guideline for environmental management.
-This is part of Hahnemühle's journey to becoming the first climate-neutral paper mill by 2030.
+This is an important step towards Hahnemühle's commitment to a carbon neutral future.

 Hahnemühle's measures for more sustainability in detail: